BRO200BS/pluribit/README.md

 ### Running the Node

-Start the Pluribit node using the start script:
+Start the pluriƀit node using the start script:

 ```bash
 npm run start